How do we define complex elements in XML Schema?

 <book isbn="9759954949"/>

-To define the element in a complex way:
+To define this as a complex element:

 <xs:element name="book" type="bookEntry"/>

-<xs:complextype name="bookEntry">
+<xs:complexType name="bookEntry">

 <xs:attribute name="isbn" type="xs:positiveInteger"/>